If I need a copy of my medical record, can I get it from the Central Registry?

 How can I, or someone I know, be added to the Central Registry?

 As of 2004, if you were treated in a hospital facility you are included in the Registry.
 If you were not treated by a hospital, or were injured prior to 2004, the Commission would like to add you to the Registry.
-Please click here to go to the self-registry page.
+Please contact us about submitting your information for the Central Registry by emailing the Commission at [email protected] .

 This gives the state a better understanding of the number of Georgians with traumatic brain and spinal injuries and makes sure that you receive information on available resources in Georgia.